jyrkioraskari/IFCtoLBD/docs/quick-start.md

 for your operating system.
 GitHub’s “Source code” archives are for building the project.
 Read the release notes and any instructions included with the package.

-### Windows: use the desktop .exe

-Choose the Windows **desktop `.exe` package** from the release assets.
-If it comes in a ZIP, extract the entire ZIP first and keep its folders together.
-If it is an installer, run it and follow its instructions; otherwise double-click the desktop `.exe` in the extracted folder.
-Once the application opens, continue to **Read IFC** below.

-A package with a bundled Java runtime needs no separate Java installation.
-If the launcher asks for Java, follow the Java 21 instructions below.
-Choose the desktop package for this walkthrough: releases may also provide a native command-line `.exe`, which is intended for terminal commands.

 ### Windows, macOS, or Linux: use the Java .jar

 Choose the desktop JAR distribution and extract it completely.
 This route needs